Volunteer Benefits and Responsibilities

 - PRSI Credits for Volunteer Development Workers

-Irish Aid wishes to alert those considering any long-term volunteer placements abroad and who may later undertake further third level studies to check the most recent residency criteria for third level fees and grants issued by the Department of Education and Skills (S.U.S.I.).
+Any long-term volunteer placements abroad and who may later undertake further third level studies should check the most recent residency criteria for third level fees and grants issued by the Department of Education and Skills (S.U.S.I.).

 The Department of Social Welfare operates The Volunteer Development Worker Scheme whereby Volunteer Workers (VDWs) can qualify for Credited Contributions or ‘VDW Credits’ in respect of a period spent working in a developing country and any preparatory period beforehand.